-Whitehall is one of my favourite places in London, very historical but still remaining the centre of political power today.
-In this small area you can see Big Ben, the Houses of Parliament, Westminster Abbey and Buckingham Palace.
+Whitehall is the political center yet full of history and is one of my favourite places in London.
+You may be familar with the area but this tour uncovers some hidden gems and afterwards you will look at London differently.
+We will encounter Big Ben, the Houses of Parliament, Westminster Abbey and Buckingham Palace.
 Walk past 10 Downing Street and meet the pelicans in St James's Park.
-King Henry VII created the Whitehall Palace here, built for that most tragic of his wives, Anne Boleyn.
+See the remains of King Henry VII's Whitehall Palace and fit the pieces together with Everyday London walks.

-Public tours on 4th, 10th, 15th and 31st in August.
+Public tours on Sunday 22nd and 29th September.
 Book here through Funzing

 A walk here is a perfect way to get your bearings before heading off to explore this exciting city on your own.